Chicago Nursing Home Attorneys for Abuse and Neglect

 The Act also includes a residents' bill of rights, which guarantees residents specified protections, including the right to be free from neglect or abuse by nursing home staff.
 Neglect in this context means that the home failed to provide or willfully withheld appropriate medical or mental health treatment, personal care, psychiatric rehabilitation, or help with daily living activities that were necessary to avoid the patient suffering physical harm, mental illness, or mental anguish.

-For example, a nursing home may be understaffed and therefore fail to keep an incapacitated resident properly hydrated and moved around to prevent bedsores or ulcers.
+An example of nursing home neglect is when a nursing home may be understaffed and therefore fail to keep an incapacitated resident properly hydrated and moved around to prevent bedsores or ulcers.
 If the bedsores worsen and an infection develops, an undertrained or overworked staff member may fail to seek the appropriate medical care.
 This can result in serious illness or death, which likely is actionable.
 A nursing home abuse lawyer can help Chicago families pursue a claim in these circumstances.

 The Act gives the Department of Public Health enforcement and regulatory power, and it provides for civil and criminal penalties.
 Moreover, it also gives residents the right to sue for damages, attorneys' fees, costs, and an injunction against a nursing home owner or operator that has violated the Act.
 You may also recover punitive damages if you show that the defendant acted willfully and wantonly in the nursing home abuse.